ODBC from C tutorial (part 1) — getting started

 NULL, 0, NULL, SQL_DRIVER_COMPLETE);

-In this call we have provided the DSN name and asked the driver to complete the connection string but also we do not want an output connection string or any dialogs (WindowHandle is NULL).
-The driver manager will look at the "mydsn" DSN to find out what driver is required, load the driver and call SQLDriverConnect in the driver with the same arguments.
-The driver will look up the mydsn DSN with SQLGetPrivateProfileString and retrieve all the attributes defined for that data source.
-So long as the driver now has enough information to connect to the data source it will.
+In this call, we provide the DSN name and ask the ODBC driver to complete the connection string.
+We don't want an output connection string or any dialogs (WindowHandle is NULL).
+The ODBC Driver Manager looks at the mydsn DSN to find out what ODBC driver is required, load the driver, and call SQLDriverConnect in the driver with the same arguments.
+The ODBC driver looks up the mydsn DSN with SQLGetPrivateProfileString and retrieves all the attributes defined for that data source.
+As long as the driver now has enough information to connect to the data source, it will do so.

 The ODBC connection string contains a series of attributes names and values separated by semi-colons: